Married to the Mob: Cast

+Other actors in the film include Al Lewis as Uncle Joe Russo, Ralph Corsel as Jimmie "Fisheggs" Roe, Maria Karnilova as Frank's mother, Captain Haggerty as "the Fat Man", the target of Frank's hit aboard the train; and Marlene Willoughby as his wife.
+Additionally, Demme regulars Obba Babatundé, Tracey Walter, and Charles Napier appear, respectively, as Tony's prison guard (credited as "The Face of Justice"), the owner of the Chicken Lickin retauraunt, and Angela's hairdresser Ray.

-In addition, short cameo appearances include the film's director, Jonathan Demme, as a man getting off an elevator in Miami, and the film's music supervisor, Gary Goetzman, as the guy playing piano when the mobsters gather at the "King's Roost" restaurant.
+Short cameo appearances include: the film's director, Jonathan Demme, as a man getting off an elevator in Miami; the film's music supervisor, Gary Goetzman, as the guy playing piano when the mobsters gather at the "King's Roost" restaurant; singer David Johansen as the priest at Frank's funeral; and humorist Roy Blount Jr. and filmmaker Todd Solondz as a news reporters.

+Joe Spinell filmed a role as mobster Leonard "Tiptoes" Mazilli, which was cut from the final film, though he still appears in a montage of deleted scenes over the end credits.

 Production

 Demme called the film "a blatant attempt at a full-tilt, crassly commercial entertainment."
 However he also hoped "that if people liked the picture, part of their experience would be seeing this white person leave their comfortable, suburban, fully equipped home and become an absolute outsider."
 He added that "the subtle social message" of the movie "is that people of different races especially, and people in general, can benefit by reaching out to other people, and by being reached out to in turn."

+Casting

-Demme said that Mike Medavoy suggested Michelle Pfeiffer and the director agreed immediately, having worked with her in Into the Night (on which Demme had a cameo).
+Demme originally envisioned Jessica Lange and Tom Cruise in the lead roles.
+He said that Mike Medavoy suggested Michelle Pfeiffer and the director agreed immediately, having worked with her in Into the Night (on which Demme had a cameo).
 He had a different actor in mind to play Tony but changed his mind after seeing a photo of Dean Stockwell.

 Something Wild star Ray Liotta turned down the part of Frank.